10 Signs of Teenage Bullying and What Parents Can Do

 A school guidance counselor, therapist, social worker, psychologist, or other mental health professional can offer strategies to help parents protect teens, and to help teens cope with the mental health effects of adolescent bullying.

-Teen Bullying Treatment
+Teen Bullying Treatment at Newport Academy

 At Newport Academy, we support teens to heal mental health and self-esteem issues through individual therapy to process past trauma, including bullying.
 In addition, our teen clients gain healthy coping strategies for dealing with difficult emotions like loneliness and feeling excluded.
 Furthermore, group therapy and experiential activities support teens to create strong, trusting bonds with peers who understand what they’re going through.
-And family therapy strengthens parent-child relationship so teens feel safe turning to their parents for support when they are struggling.
+And family therapy strengthens the parent-child relationship so teens feel safe turning to their parents for support when they are struggling.

 Contact us today to schedule a full mental health assessment and receive treatment recommendations, at no charge.
 We’ll help you find the program that’s right for your teen—whether that’s a Newport program or another program that we have personally vetted.
-We look forward to hearing from you and helping your family get started on the path to healing.

-Frequently Asked Questions About Teenage Bullying
+Frequently Asked Questions

 Sources